mpazaryna/presentation/jstd/presentation.md

 # What I Learned

 - Generic models and specialized training are powerful
-- Modern hardware can handle complex NLP
+- Modern hardware can handle complex natural language processing
-- This workflow can be used in Domain Independent Applications
+- No Swift packages but elegant architecture to maintain domain independence
+- Refactor into official Swift packages at a latter time

 ---